kxtools/kx-vision/README.md

 ### Contributing

-Contributions are welcome!
-This project serves as a learning platform, and we encourage developers to learn by contributing.

-Please check the [GitHub Issues](https://github.com/kxtools/kx-vision/issues) tab to find tasks to work on.
-Look for issues tagged with `good first issue` if you're new to addon development.
-When submitting a pull request, please provide a clear description of your changes.
+Pull requests welcome!
+Check [Issues](https://github.com/kxtools/kx-vision/issues) for tasks, look for `good first issue` tags if you're new to addon development.

 ## Disclaimer

 This software is created and released for **EDUCATIONAL AND DEVELOPMENT PURPOSES ONLY**.
-It is a learning tool to help developers understand addon development, real-time rendering, and game integration.
+It is a learning tool to help developers understand addon development, real-time rendering, DirectX 11 integration, and MumbleLink API usage in Guild Wars 2.

 **Please use responsibly:**
 *   Always review and respect ArenaNet's policies regarding third-party tools.